Filming Curren$y in 2010 in Pomona photo by Kasey Stokes

 BIO

-In 2025, she joined the Villa Albertine in New Orleans to research Edmond Dédé, the first known American composer of color to write a grand opera.
+In 2025, she joined the Villa Albertine in New Orleans to research Edmond Dédé, the first known American composer of color to produce a grand opera, written while exiled in France.
 She is directing a film about his life.

 Marguerite studied at the Sorbonne, Oxford, and USC.
 Her mentor was photographer Marc Riboud.
-She began her career at the Cinémathèque de la Danse in Paris, later worked in factual production while filming at The Place in London, and eventually moved to Los Angeles where she is based, to make films.
+She began her career at the Cinémathèque de la danse in Paris, later worked in production in Londond while filming at The Place, and eventually moved to Los Angeles to make films.

 ARTIST STATEMENT